 As this is a permanent exclusion the governors must hold a disciplinary hearing to consider it.
 At the hearing you may make representations, your [son/daughter] can also attend the hearing if you wish and you can ask them to reinstate your child in school.
 In light of its consideration, the governors can either direct reinstatement immediately or on a particular date or decline to reinstate your child, in which case you may make an application against their decision to an Independent Review Panel.
-The latest date by which the governors must meet is [specify the date - must be on or before the 15th school day after the date on which the governors and wish to be accompanied by your [son/daughter], a friend or representative please contact [name of contact, contact details - address, phone number, email], as soon as possible.
+The latest date by which the governors must meet is [specify the date - must be on or before the 15th school day after the date on which the governing body was notified of the exclusion].
+If you wish to make representations to the governors and wish to be accompanied by your [son/daughter], a friend or representative please contact [name of contact, contact details - address, phone number, email], as soon as possible.